Zokonius/Super-TiC/README.md

-# GregMetTic
+# SuperTic
-A Crossmod for Metallurgy, GregTech and TConstuct
+A Mod to make TConstruct Tools more Interesting